simpleLoc/SensorFingerprintApp/README.md

 # SensorFingerprintApp
-App to record fingerprints in Yasmin format
+App to record fingerprints in SensorReadout format